CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 # Use Intersight UI to configure IKS Add-ons

-1. Connect to the sandbox VPN with the credentials provided in your invitation email.
+__Step 1__: Connect to the sandbox VPN with the credentials provided in your invitation email.

-2. Create a policy for the Dashboard Add-on:
+__Step 2__: Create a policy for the Dashboard Add-on:

 ![](intersight-04-iks-hello-images/addonpol.png)

 ![](intersight-04-iks-hello-images/addonpol2.png)

-3. Update the cluster profile and include the Add-on policy.
+__Step 3__: Update the cluster profile and include the Add-on policy.
 Leave the other fields empty and hit Deploy:

 ![](intersight-04-iks-hello-images/addonprof.png)

-4. Connect to the control plane node of the cluster that you just created
+__Step 4__: Connect to the control plane node of the cluster that you just created

 Get the Control plane node IP: